Is Google Analytics 4 Worth It? The Pros and Cons

 Gives users more control over their data, building trustSome reports may not show data if there aren’t enough users

-Slight differences in numbers between reports due to data estimation
+Slight differences in numbers due to data estimation

-To work with these limitations, you might need to focus more on overall trends rather than individual user behavior.
-You can also use GA4’s AI features to get insights that don’t rely on personal user data.
+To work with these limitations, you’ll need to focus on broad trends rather than chasing individual user paths.

 Do You Really Need All That Data?